kevjose/react-notifier/README.md

 ## Building a reusable notification system with react hooks and context API

 The notification system is built with react and no external library.
-This is highly reusable and can be triggered from anywhere in the application.
 The toast notifications will be stackable, meaning we can have multiple notifications showing up at the same time, these will be capable of rendering a string or another react component within itself.

 ## Background